Dr. Hannah Cassedy

 Here are my credentials.

 I’m a licensed psychologist with a PhD in Clinical Psychology from UT Southwestern Medical Center.
-I was a Chief Resident there, too, as well as a recipient of several scholarships and awards that I’m proud of.
-I also have an MA from The New School and a BA from Bryn Mawr College, where I received full tuition-remission.
-My main training areas have been with cancer patients as an American Psychological Association doctoral intern, and with pregnant/postpartum women as a Baylor University Medical Center postdoctoral fellow.
-I’ve also worked with children, teenagers, college students, senior citizens, couples, families, and groups.
-I focus now on individual therapy with adults dealing with anxiety, depression and cancer.
-I also publish articles, give lectures, and supervise students on those same topics.
+I was a Chief Resident there, too, as well as a recipient of several honors and awards that I’m quite proud of.
+I also have an MA from The New School and a BA from Bryn Mawr College, where I received a full tuition-remission scholarship.